Updated September 14, 2021

-It might sound cliché, but it's a fact: cancellation insurance has its limits.
-Make sure you know what is and isn't covered.
+It might sound cliché, but it’s a fact: trip cancellation insurance has its limits.
+Here are a few common examples:

 The forecast is calling for bad weather.
 It’s disappointing, but your insurance won’t cover you if you cancel your trip.

 You and your partner split up just before your trip.
 Even if your partner was your travel companion, that’s not covered either.

 Your boss won’t give you the time off, so you have to cancel your trip.
 Unfortunately, that’s not covered by your insurance.
 Always make sure your vacation time is approved by your employer before you pay for your trip.

 It’s the day of your departure and you still haven’t received your passport—or you realize it’s expired when you get to the airport.
 These situations aren’t covered by your trip cancellation insurance either.

 Speaking of travel documents, be sure to set some time aside to figure out what documents you’ll need to show to travel companies or authorities where you’re going (negative COVID-19 test, vaccine passport, etc.).
 Don’t let 1 missing document spoil your whole plan!
 Especially because your insurance won’t cover changes to your itinerary.

 - Pay attention to what’s non-refundable when you plan your trip.
 Your coverage is limited to the amount of insurance you purchase.

 - Get travel insurance as soon as you make a deposit or pay for your trip.
 Once you have a reason to cancel, it’s too late to get coverage.

 - Read and make sure you understand the conditions, exclusions and limitations of your trip cancellation insurance—especially exclusions for injuries or unstable medical conditions.
 They vary from one insurance company to the next.